 Volunteer your time and energy!
 Our volunteers have fun working together in the BookRoom prepping for the Art and BookFair and in the BookStore.
 We will train you in sorting, pricing, and boxing.
 AAFSW also needs volunteers for ABF to handle publicity (posters, signs, layout maps), help with logistics, pick up donations, provide refreshments for the volunteers during ABF, or solicit contributions for the Art Corner and for the Collectors’ Corner.

-Don’t wait to sign up to volunteer.
-We need 30-40 volunteers during the year and up to 100 during Art and BookFair.
+Don’t wait to sign-up to volunteer.
+We need 30-40 volunteers throughout the year, increasing up to 100 during Art and BookFair.

 Experiencing another culture is meant to be fun, adventurous and mind-opening.
 But what happens when you mix the joys of living or traveling abroad with the struggles of having a physical, intellectual, medical or other special need?
 Join our authors as they share their adventures abroad with unique challenges.
 This is not a “how-to” book, but a book of real-life stories, where you will find inspiration, guidance and insights from ordinary people who have made extraordinary adjustments to their experiences far from home.

-A very interesting book recommended by AAFSW President Lara Center.
+A very interesting book recommended by AAFSW Past-President Lara Center.

-Members can access the full archive of Martine’s Must-Reads here .
+Members can access the full archive of past Must-Reads by clicking here .